loganbecker2/SQL-Interview-Problems-Practice/datalemur/README.md

 # Data Lemur Problems (datalemur.com)
 ## By: Logan Becker
-### All answers typed in MySQL, might also include an example answer in python pandas
+### Most answers are typed in MySQL, some in PostgreSQL14, some in python pandas.
+In each file I will write what language the code is written in.